ioccc-src/winner/2020/otterness/README.md

 small integers like `!(x^x)<<!(x^x)`, etc. but this entry is trickier than that.
 Deciphering what it does, apart from reading stdin and writing to stdout, would take a while.

-While doing that, you can be audially *entertained* by a sample of its output.
+While doing that, you can be audibly *entertained* by a sample of its output.

 ## Author's comments:
 ### MIDI "boots and cats"